Volunteering and Covid-19

 How are you making volunteers safe?

-Our schemes always follow government guidance and will never ask volunteers to do anything that could jeopardize their safety.
+Our schemes always follow government guidance and will never ask volunteers to do anything that could jeopardise their safety.
 While social mixing is not possible, Parent Champions reach out to local families online or over the phone.

 What happens after I sign-up?